-Sales to the industrial gas turbine market (formerly referred to as land-based gas turbine market) peaked in fiscal 2012 and have decreased over fiscals 2013, 2014, 2015 and 2016.
+Sales to the industrial gas turbine market peaked in fiscal 2012 and decreased over fiscal years 2013 to 2017.
 However, fiscal 2012 and 2013 were two of the Company's best years for industrial gas turbine sales volume.
+The collapse of oil prices in 2014 had an adverse impact on small frame industrial gas turbines used as pipeline transportation systems for the oil industry.
+As oil prices have moderately recovered, management expects demand to improve.
 Subject to global economic conditions, management believes that long-term demand in this market will increase due to higher activity in power generation and alternative power systems.
-Industrial gas turbines are favored in electric generating facilities due to low capital cost at installation, fewer emissions than the traditional fossil fuel-fired facilities and favorable natural gas prices provided by availability of unconventional (shale) gas supplies.
+Industrial gas turbines are favored in electric generating facilities due to low capital cost at installation, fewer emissions than traditional fossil fuel-fired facilities and favorable natural gas prices provided by availability of non-conventional (shale) gas supplies.
 As governmental policy shifts away from coal-fired facilities, demand for industrial gas turbines is expected to increase.

-Sales into the other markets category moderated in fiscal 2016 after improving in fiscal 2015 subsequent to decreasing in fiscal 2013 and 2014.
+Volume shipped into the other markets category increased from fiscal 2013 to 2015, then moderated in fiscal 2016 and improved slightly in fiscal 2017.
 Sales to this market in fiscal 2015 included some high-value special application projects with high average selling prices per pound.
 The industries in this category focus on upgrading overall product quality, improving product performance through increased efficiency, prolonging product life and lowering long-term costs.
-Companies in these industries are looking to achieve these goals through the use of "advanced materials" which supports the increased use of high-performance alloys in an expanding number of applications.
-In addition to supporting and expanding the traditional businesses of oil and gas, flue-gas desulfurization in China, automotive and heat treating, the Company expects increased levels of activity overall in non-traditional markets such as fuel cells and alternative energy applications in the long-term.
+Companies in these industries are looking to achieve these goals through the use of "advanced materials" which support the increased use of high-performance alloys in an expanding number of applications.
+In addition to supporting and expanding the traditional businesses of oil and gas, flue-gas desulfurization in China, automotive and heat treating, the Company expects increased levels of activity overall in non-traditional markets such as fuel cells and alternative energy applications in the long term.